Online Programmes in Data Analytics - Studying in an Online Environment

 The Online MSc in Data Analytics covers 18 5-credit modules, 2 per trimester over 9 trimesters or 3 years.
 The Profesional diploma covers the first 4 of these modules.

-This first year is designed to introduce you to statistical and mathematical concepts in Data Analytics and Data Mining, and to get you started on programming with data.
+This first year is designed to introduce you to statistical and mathematical concepts in Data Analytics and Statistical Machine Learning, and to get you started on programming with data.
 The second year is split between understanding the theory behind statistical and mathematical models for data via predictive analytics, and dealing with data sets at scale using Python and multivariate techniques.
 The final year covers some advanced methods Monte Carlo, Bayesian analysis, time series data, and complex stochastic models.

 Our Date Analytics programmes give you a lot of flexibility.